matheusferreira195/VisLAB/readme.md

 ## How to use

+NOTE: It can take a few seconds to load.

 First of all, you need to have a Vissim license active on your computer/network, and start a COM server.
 To do this, open Vissim, go to Help > Start COM server.
 That will not work on student's version.
 After that, it's pretty straight foward.
 Soon I will be adding a more in depth tutorial with a study case of a signalized intersection.

 ## Support